Table of Contents

 1. Score Sealant Lines

-Use a utility knife to score any tar lines bonding ridge shingles together.
+Use a pry bar to loosen any tar lines bonding adjacent ridge shingles together.

 Once lifted, remove each nail.
 Be mindful of nearby slopes that may not be part of the replacement.